rixed/ramen/rmadmin/chart/README.md

 - TimeLine: an AbstractTimeLine that displays a time axis

+- TimeLineGroup: connect together a set of AbstractTimeLine objects so that they scroll together.

+- TimeLineView: a widget that displays an AbstractTimeLine for every defined function, with a TimeLine ruler on top and at the bottom.

 - Ticks: The class concerned about tick marks calculations.

 - TimeChart: an AbstractTimeLine that displays several time series.